rcortx/handwritten-digit-extraction/README.md

 ```

 ### Pipeline
-Currently, I have stitched together a pipeline with
+Currently, I have stitched together a pipeline as follows:

-#### 0. Noise Removal:
+#### 0. Noise Removal: Unsupervised Peak Clustering
     performing this via finding and merging peaks on x/y projections with provided threshold and removing noise patterns

 #### 1. Unsupervised digit bounding box extraction:
-    80% accurate over 1% baseline accuracy
+    80% accurate on 5998 image dataset (detecting bounding boxes equal to number of digits in label)
     - performing this via merging and splitting Boxes with appropriate heuristics
     - Noticing that boxes will form a tree like heirarchy in an image, merging and splitting until optimum segmentation is achieved
         features were engineered which have high predictivity for finding merge and split candidates.